 The capabilities of JuanHand's system to read the borrower's calendar events plus confidential information, add or modify calendar events, send email to guests without the owner's knowledge, read borrower's contacts, collect data from contacts and pinpoint the borrower's approximate and precise location through its network and GPS are all unknown to the prospective borrower.
 The permission information for these capabilities is not shown to the users thru [sic] prompts or permissions when applying for a loan but was discovered by the Technical Team from the google play store and not from the application itself.
-Thus, the data subjects are uninformed that his or her confidential personal information including that of his or her contacts have been processed in violation of Section 16 of the DPA.
-160
+Thus, the data subjects are uninformed that his or her confidential personal information including that of his or her contacts have been processed in violation of Section 16 of the DPA.160

-In the Fact-finding Report, the CID said that the undisclosed permissions in JuanHand's Application also violated the principles of transparency, legitimate purpose, and proportionality, as described in Rule IV, Sections 17 and 18 of the Implementing Rules and Regulations of the DPA[.]161
+In the Fact-finding Report, the CID said that the undisclosed permissions in JuanHand's Application also violated transparency, legitimate principles of purpose, proportionality, as described in Rule IV, Sections 17 and 18 of the Implementing Rules and Regulations of the DPA[.]161

 JuanHand's processing of personal information is in violation of Sections 12 and 13 of the Data Privacy Act which requires consent of the data subject prior to the processing.
 An undisclosed permission did not acquire the consent of the data subject.
-Thus, the processing of personal data by JuanHand did not adhere to Sections 12 and 13 of the DPA, violating therefore Section 25 of the DPA being unauthorized processing of personal information.162 processing of the information may be considered processing for unauthorized purpose.
-163
+Thus, the processing of personal data by JuanHand did not adhere to Sections 12 and 13 of the DPA, violating therefore Section 25 of the DPA being unauthorized processing of personal information.162

 Moreover, without a valid consent, or authority under the DPA and other existing laws, processing will be unauthorized in violation of Section 25 of the Data Privacy Act of 2012.
-Where information is used for purposes other than what the data subject clearly agreed to, or otherwise authorized by law, the further
+Where information is used for purposes other than what the data subject clearly agreed to, or otherwise authorized by law, the further processing of the information may be considered processing for unauthorized purpose.
+163